Yale & Towne Manufacturing Co., Stamford, Connecticut - 4 movements, Quad-M, v.1, v.2 with "throw off flag" option

 B. Quad-M, v.2, c.
 1908.
-Same model lock as above but with half-glass door panel which eliminated breakage of the glass insert.
+Same model lock as above but with half-glass door panel which eliminated breakage of the glass insert that change was the v.2 change.
 The scoring marks next to each winding hole are a testament to this issue.
-Quad-M models were also available in a brass machined case finish Yale dubbed the 'bronze wave'.
+There was a significant design change between this model and the previous versions.
+Here the snubber bar does not actuate against an external lever that is connected to the bolt dog as can be seen in the v.1 models.
+In the v.2 that actuator is placed behind the front plate and so the snubber bar now has a square keyed mount behind the right hand lower bolt that actuates the bolt dog.
+This change was carried through the rest of their product lines for manual bolt work safes in their Triple K and Triple O series.
+This model is in a brass machined case finish Yale dubbed the 'bronze wave'.
 Twenty five of this style are known to have survived.
 This example has all original consecutively number movements, a rare event with a four movement lock.
 11 3/4"w x 5 1/2"h x 3 1/4"d.
 Case #157, movement #3578, 3579, 3580, 3581. file 153

 The first two photos below show large round vault doors equipped with a Yale Quad M similar to that shown in examples A and B.